 SiT staff are responsible for admission and general study counseling as well as helping you get started with your studies at NMBU.
-The SiT office is located on the first floor of the Clock Building, pictured below, and is building 51 on the Campus Map.
+The SiT office is located on the first floor of the Clock Building, pictured below, and can be found on MazeMap, either on the net or application.